BECCAFUMI, Domenico [Mecarino, or Mecuccio]. [La ricerca e lo sfruttamento dei metalli]. [Siena, c. 1525-40].

 KHUNRATH, Heinrich.
 Amphitheatrum sapientiae aeternae solius verae, christiano-kabalisticum, divino-magicum, nec non physico-chymicum, tertriunum, catholicon ...
 [Colophon:] Hanau, Wilhelm Antonius, 1609.

-A fine copy of the first complete edition of ‘one of the most important books in the whole literature of theosophical alchemy and the occult sciences’.
+A superb copy, almost entirely void of the usual browning and finely preserved in its original vellum binding, of the first complete edition of ‘one of the most important books in the whole literature of theosophical alchemy and the occult sciences’.

 ‘It may justly be referred to as one of the best-known alchemical works: the plates with which it is illustrated are remarkable both for their subject-matter and their execution.
 The particular plate showing the adept (probably the author himself) praying in his laboratory has been reproduced in all recent books dealing with alchemy as well as dealing with the history of chemistry’ (Duveen, ‘Notes on some alchemical books’, The Library, 5th series, 1 p.
 56).